nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-upgrade-guide.md

 }).$start();
 ```

-**Step 5: Edit paths**
+## Step 5: Edit paths

-Since the folder structure has changed, you need to edit the paths in your new app to point to your styles, fonts, and images.
+Because the folder structure has changed, you need to edit the paths in your new app to point to your styles, fonts, and images.

+**Example**

-In your components, if you have images from your old app referenced like this:
+If you have images from your old app referenced like this:

 ```HTML
 <Image v-if="surprise" src="~/images/NativeScript-Vue.png"/>